*Attempting to clean after C. diff poses serious risks to yourself and others. Call 1-888-752-5001 for 24/7, nationwide cleaning services today.*

-Before getting started, residents should consider all the surfaces and areas they might not ordinarily think of cleaning, but that are likely to have come in contact with spores: Curtains, vacuum cleaners, vehicles, basements and attics, hobby rooms and work benches, product containers, and kitchenware are only a few.
+Before getting started, residents should consider all of the surfaces and areas that they might not ordinarily think of cleaning, but are likely to have come into contact with spores: Curtains, vacuum cleaners, vehicles, basements and attics, hobby rooms and workbenches, product containers, and kitchenware are only a few.

 Out of sight shouldn’t be out of mind, especially given the bacteria’s long latency period; Five months is a very long time for contamination to spread, and many C. diff patients shed spores long before they are diagnosed.

 Who can I hire to clean up C. diff in my home or facility?

 Microbial remediation requires time, diligence, physical exertion, and expense.

 That’s why medical facilities often bring in biohazard cleanup teams for thorough, top-down decontamination of ambulances, patient rooms, lobbies, cafeterias, staff break rooms, and other areas frequently contaminated by fecal material and C. diff bacterial spores.

 Families who are worried about contagion but want to feel confident in a clean, safe home environment are surprised to learn that their homeowner’s insurance will cover the cost to enlist a professional biohazard cleaning company: Biological contamination, especially body fluid spills, is property damage, and you’re entitled to coverage.

 Bio Recovery cleans up infectious disease contamination, including C. diff, MRSA, and hepatitis, without creating secondary problems common with do-it-yourself biohazard cleanup attempts.

 We work quickly and efficiently so you can return to your home in confidence, typically within the same day.